PowerConnect Developer Guide

 OR

-command to run the application. - A GUI similar to the below should appear in a few seconds.
+Open a command terminal,cdinto the folder you put the jar file in, and use thejava -jar PowerConnect.jarcommand to run the application. - A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.
 The window size may not be optimum.

 - Ensure you have Java